 Customers are impatient, as findings of the HubSpot research say.
 82% of consumers in the survey stated that an immediate response is very important, whether it’s a marketing or sales question.

 Almost 90% consider an immediate response very important when they have a customer service issue.
 When it’s a customer support question, the immediate refers to ’10 minutes or less’, for the 60% of respondents.

 Use every tool and platform at hand to communicate with your customers, including email, chat, social platforms, remote support softwares, and customer success tools.
 A unified communications platform helps businesses engage with customers over multiple platforms and can dramatically improve customer satisfaction.
 Chat support is particularly effective in understanding a customer’s needs and concerns, and responding immediately as they expect.
 All you need is to hire experienced customer reps to handle all the queries they receive through the chat.
 To find the right people, share an announcement so people looking for remote customer support jobs can find you and contact you

-Keep in mind, 72% of customers expect you to record and recall account information, such as their support history, purchase data, or billing information when they’re engaged with customer service.
+Keep in mind, 72% of customers expect you to record and recall account information, such as their support history, purchase data, or billing software in dubai information when they’re engaged with customer service.
 In other words, they don’t want to repeat information they’ve submitted before.
-Make sure to keep customer data in a system—use a CRM tool, for instance—and have it under your customer service reps’ reach.
+Make sure to keep customer data in a system—use a Education CRM tool, or a CDP for instance —and have it under your customer service reps’ reach.